 Make it quick and easy for parents to get involved.
 And remind them it's important to help!

 Introduce, Train, and Team Build

 Once you have assembled your cast of volunteers, bring everyone together for a condensed training and team building session.
 For new volunteers, this can help them ease into their responsibilities.
 For returning volunteers, this gives them the chance to meet the new parents, pass along helpful advice, and establish a support system.
-You can also take this time to set-up a contact list for all of the volunteers to communicate.
+You can also take this time to setup a GroupMe or group text for all of the volunteers to communicate.
 Sprinkle in some ice breaker and team builder activities, and you’re all set!